acampove/rx_run3/doc/ci_cd.md

 ```

 which holds the basic dependencies, ROOT, python, etc. On top of it, the analysis code is build
-in the CI/CD step in the gitlab through the `Dockerfile`.
+in the CI/CD step in the gitlab through the:

+**docker/env.Dockerfile** : Creates image which will be tagged as v*.
+It installs analysis code on top of dependencies
+**docker/ana.Dockerfile** : Creates image on top of tagged image.
+Installs only analysis code.

+files.
 The latest tag of the image will contain
 the latest version of the code that can be build successfuly.

 This will ensure that: